Airlines halt flights in and out of Israel after a massive attack by Hamas ignites heavy fighting

 United said it allowed two scheduled flights out of Tel Aviv late Saturday and early Sunday and accommodated its customers, crews and employee travelers who were at the airport.
 The airline said that its Tel Aviv flights will remain suspended until conditions improve.

-Delta said its Tel Aviv flights have been canceled into this week.
-The airline said it's monitoring the situation and making schedule adjustments accordingly.
+Delta said its Tel Aviv flights have been canceled through Oct.
+31. The airline said it's monitoring the situation and making schedule adjustments accordingly.
 The company said customers with canceled flights or who want to change their Tel Aviv ticket should check the Delta app, website or call Delta reservations to make adjustments.

 Airlines in Europe and Asia also put flights on hold amid the hostilities, offering refunds and waiving rebooking fees for passengers.